jrogozen/drinks/README.md

 Let's set up the Angular frontend first with mock data stored in Arrays/Objects.
 We'll translate it later to pull data from Node server.

 ### Task Manager
-- Jon: Activity Factory, Drink Factory (test!)
+- Jon: ~~Activity Factory,~~ Drink Factory
-- Parag: User Factory, User Controller (test!)
+- Parag: User Factory, User Controller
+- Figure out how to test!
+ - E2E testing is set up with Protractor
+ - What should we use for client side (angular) unit tests?
+  - Karma vs Jasmine?

 ### Server